-Ceponatia of Dogmatic Panic wrote a while back about social media claims that a film was whitewashing.
-It reminded me of a conversation about on-screen representation of marginalized groups that I’d had with someone not long before that.
-The beginnings of this post languished in my drafts folder for quite a while, until I saw a recent post by Alice of A Day in the Life of Alice.
+A fellow blogger wrote a while back about social media claims that a film was whitewashing.
+It reminded me of a conversation about on-screen representation of marginalized groups that I’d had with someone not long before that, and I thought I’d write about it.

 Let’s begin with the conversation from a while back.
 My best friend gets most of his information about the world from Youtube.
 Social justice isn’t on his radar at all, but he does like movies.